I have a dead sparrow in my freezer.

 Spring is starting to happen here and most of my podmates are at least half vaxed if not more.
 It’s hard to contemplating “going back” to “normal”.
 Mostly because life doesn’t really work like that.
 There is no going back.
 We can’t be the people we were before all of this, that would require us to have all not experienced this past year.
 There’s a definite tinge of anxiety in the air.
 That push-pull of, oh god I just want to go back to my old life/ oh god I cannot go back to my old life.

 I have learned a lot during this year, where nothing made sense.
 Love still made sense, though the language had changed fairly significantly.
 How grounded keeping house can keep me.
 All the books I’ve listened to.
 That my body can be a refuge.
-That even on the scariest days, there can be donuts and friends and gallows human.
+That even on the scariest days, there can be donuts, which you can view here for best options and friends and gallows human.
 What it’s like to become close to LittleMan.
 What it’s like to be worried about not having enough food.
 What it’s like to worry about accidentally killing everyone I love.
 What it’s like to see my local area change seasons.
 What it’s like to learn more about so many topics, including finances.

 There are things I don’t want back – my old corporate gig, being completely overscheduled all the time, spending too much money at restaurants, not being outdoors ever, so much bustle that it feels about impossible to really connect with anyone, my complete lack of appreciation for important aspects of my life, an inability to see all the small things that make posies of my life. my disregard in managing my finances properly.